mfernandagf/fieloprp/doc/UC-PRP-0004-Change Invoice Status.md

    3. The system removes the points previously given to the related member
    4. The system refreshes the Invoice Detail page
    5. The system hides the “Cancel” button
-   6. The system displays the “Reopen” and “Reprocess” button
+   6. The system displays the “Reopen” button and maintains the “Reprocess” button
    7. End of flow

 ##### 6. The administrator reprocesses an approved Invoice (step 5 of the alternative flow 1 or step 5 of the alternative flow 2)